itchio/itch-docs/installing/dependencies.md

 It installs and keeps them up-to-date automatically, which means you should never have to worry about them.
 However, in the interest of you knowing what runs on your computer, they're documented here.

-Everything is downloaded from our download server at `https://dl.itch.zone`.

 Third-party programs are built from source.
 Home-grown programs are continuously built on our CI servers.

 ## Directories